The Best Knee Brace for Osteoarthritis

 If you think Levitation might be the best knee brace for you, please feel free to contact a bracing specialist by clicking the button below.

 We hope this information helped narrow down your search for a knee brace.
+If you have more questions, our complete guide to choosing a knee brace might be helpful.
 Before making a final decision, we recommend you have a conversation with your doctor or other healthcare professional to get their advice on which knee brace is best for you.

 - Bryk, F. F., Jesus, J.F., Fukuda, T.Y., Moreira, E.G., Marcondes, F.B., Santos, M.G.
 (2011) Immediate effect of the elastic knee sleeve use on individuals with osteoarthritis.
 Rev Bras Reumatol.
 2011 Sep-Oct;51(5):440-6.